Koganei Station

 Koganei Station (小金井駅, Koganei-eki) is a railway station in the city of Shimotsuke, Tochigi, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Koganei Station is served by the Utsunomiya Line (Tohoku Main Line), and is 88.1 km from the starting point of the line at Tokyo.
 Through services to and from the Tokaido Line and Yokosuka Line are also provided via the Shonan-Shinjuku Line and Ueno-Tokyo Line.

 Station layout

 This station has an elevated station building, located above two island platforms serving four tracks.
-The station has a Midori no Madoguchi staffed ticket office.
+The station has a Reserved seat ticket vending machine.

 Platforms

 History

 Koganei Station opened on 25 March 1893.
 During World War II, Koganei Station was strafed by American fighter aircraft on 28 July 1945, killing some 30 civilians on a Tohoku Main Line train stopped at the station.
 A monument describing the event exists at the west exit of the station.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.